The Early Notification Scheme (ENS) and Maternity & Newborn Safety Investigations (MNSI)

 The MNSI currently do not signpost families to the charity AvMA (Action Against Medical Accidents), nor suggest families may wish to consult a specialist solicitor for support and guidance.
 They do not explain in their information leaflet that this forms a triage system in terms of the NHS assessing a potential admission of legal liability for injuries caused.
 It is important to bear this in mind.

 What if I am concerned about the accuracy or content of the report?

 If you consider any of the factual evidence you want to give is controversial or it seems to contradict the account of events given by staff then it may be sensible to seek legal advice early on.
 You will be sent a draft copy of the MNSI report to review before it is finalised; this will give the opportunity to raise any concerns that you have about its accuracy.

 You may be concerned that the report will prejudice any later legal action you want to consider if you agree to its contents.
 If this is a real concern of yours then it would be important to seek the advice of your own independent solicitor.

-Will the HSIB report be anonymous and confidential?
+Will the MNSI report be anonymous and confidential?

 Yes, to a certain extent.
-The report does not identify the affected family nor the NHS Trust involved and the report itself is not published on the HSIB website.
-The HSIB will instead annually review all of its investigations and then prepare an annual summary report of its key findings and group errors into categories (e.g. poor management of the impacted fetal head).
+The report does not identify the affected family nor the NHS Trust involved and the report itself is not published on the MNSI website.
+The MNSI will instead annually review all of its investigations and then prepare an annual summary report of its key findings and group errors into categories (e.g. poor management of the impacted fetal head).

 Notwithstanding this the staff involved have a “Duty of Candour” to be open and honest about the care they have provided, including any identified or potential failures.
 This is a now a legal requirement and failure to be honest may lead to fines under regulatory powers from the Care Quality Commission (CQC).